kathryncodesthings/sql-resource-allocation-analysis/README.md

 ## Overview

-This project demonstrates analytical SQL used to model and analyse staff costing, FTE allocation, and activity-based cost distribution within a university-style organisation.
+This project demonstrates analytical SQL used to model and analyse staff costing, FTE allocation, and activity-based cost distribution within a university-type organisation.

-The focus is on query logic and analytical thinking, rather than database deployment.
+I've shown query logic and analytical thinking, rather than database deployment.

 ## Data Model